-At Verbum Dei High School, Lewis lead the school to three consecutive CIF Southern Section championships in three different divisions in 1969, 1970 and 1971 and was twice named division player of the year.
-He averaged 24 points a game despite facing numerous gimmick defenses and being ordered by head coach George McQuarn not to shoot the first five minutes of each game because he was so dominate.
-In his finest game, according to McQuarn, Lewis scored 41 points shooting 18 of 21 (85.7%) from the floor and 5 of 5 from the free throw line, had 14 assists and 6 steals.
+At Verbum Dei High School, Lewis lead the school to three consecutive CIF Southern Section championships in three different divisions in 1969, 1970, and 1971 and was twice named division player of the year.
+He averaged 24 points a game despite facing numerous gimmick defenses and being ordered by head coach George McQuarn not to shoot the first five minutes of each game because he was so dominant.
+In his finest game, according to McQuarn, Lewis scored 41 points shooting 18 of 21 (85.7%) from the floor and 5 of 5 from the free-throw line, had 14 assists and 6 steals.

 During his senior year, he was introduced to John Wooden who wanted him to play at UCLA.
 He respectfully declined.
 Raymond thought that Long Beach State or Cal State L.A. was a better fit for his style of play.

-His coach and family pushed Lewis towards Jerry Tarkanian, of Long Beach State, who they believed could let him fly while helping him get to the NBA.
+His coach and family pushed Lewis towards Jerry Tarkanian, of Long Beach State, whom they believed could let him fly while helping him get to the NBA.
 He initially agreed.
-However, numerous sources say Cal State L.A. offered him a new red corvette, cash money and scholarships to several of his friends and at the last moment changed his mind and signed with Cal State L.A.
+However, numerous sources say Cal State L.A. offered him a new red corvette, cash money, and scholarships to several of his friends and at the last moment changed his mind and signed with Cal State L.A.

-As a sophomore in his first season of varsity play, he ranked second in the nation averaging 32.9 points with game highs of 53, 46, and 43.
-On February 23, 1973 Lewis spanked Long Beach State, coached by Tarkanian, for 53 points in a double-overtime thrilling (107-104) win.
-At that time, Long Beach State was 22-1 and were ranked number three in the nation.
-Roy Hamilton, who starred as guard for Verbum Dei and later at UCLA, described Lewis' performance: "He was pretty phenomenal.
+As a sophomore in his first season of varsity play, he ranked second in the nation averaging 32.9 points with game-highs of 53, 46, and 43.
+On February 23, 1973, Lewis spanked Long Beach State, coached by Tarkanian, for 53 points in a double-overtime thrilling (107-104) win.
+At that time, Long Beach State was 22-1 and was ranked number three in the nation.
+Roy Hamilton, who starred as a guard for Verbum Dei and later at UCLA, described Lewis' performance: "He was pretty phenomenal.
 I remember watching him and thinking, 'Is he ever going to miss?' "